e3c-summer-worker/components/kids-navigation/README.md

 # Kids Navigations

 This is the navigation bar used for the ECCC kids website.
+I used [Elm](https://elm-lang.org/) to create the component.

 ## Run Locally